Datseris/Datseris.github.io/_pages/cv.md

 # Awards

-## DSWeb2018 Dynamical System Software international competition by SIAM
+* **DSWeb2018 Dynamical System Software international competition by SIAM**

     First place winner of category "Graduate/Undergraduate", using the software **DynamicalSystems.jl** as a submission.
 For more details please see the [official statement](https://dsweb.siam.org/The-Magazine/Article/winners-of-the-dsweb-2018-software-contest).

-## International Max Planck Research School Scholarship (2016 - 2019)
+* **International Max Planck Research School Scholarship (2016 - 2019)**

-This 2(+1)-years scholarship covers a full PhD project and was awarded to me on July/2016 for my project “Mesoscopic Transport Theory for Graphene Nanostructures".
+    3-years scholarship that covers a full PhD project and was awarded to me on July/2016 for my project “Mesoscopic Transport Theory for Graphene Nanostructures".

 # Publications